Harvard Extension Courses in Computer Science

 Stephen Elston PhD, Principal Consultant, Quantia Analytics LLC

-This course builds on CSCI E-101, giving students a solid foundation for advanced data science modeling, machine learning, and artificial intelligence (AI).
-The course focuses on the modern computational statistical modeling methods, providing the path to understand advanced data science.
+This course builds on CSCI E-101, giving students a solid foundation for advanced data modeling, machine learning, and artificial intelligence (AI).
+The course focuses on the modern computational statistical methods underpinning advanced data science.
+In the twenty-first century, these powerful, computationally intensive models are both practical and widely used.
+Such models enable us to explore and model the complex datasets commonly encountered in the real world.
 The course employs a combination of theory and hands-on experience using Python programming tools.
-The focus is on foundational computational statistical analysis and effective visualization methods.
-The hands-on component of the course uses the Python packages NumPy, Pandas, Seaborn, Statsmodels, and PyMC3, along with selected other open-source packages.
-Basic computational statistical inference employing three approaches, maximum likelihood, bootstrap resampling, and Bayesian are addressed.
-An overview is presented of the properties and behavior of the rich family of linear models, foundational to many machine learning and AI algorithms.
-The course reviews probability theory, with an emphasis on conditional probability as a foundation of modern computational statistical methods, machine learning, and AI.
-Additionally, Bayesian models, inference, and time series methods are explored.
-An independent project is required of all students registering for graduate credit.
+The focus is on foundational computational statistical algorithms, statistical inference methods, and effective visualization methods.
+The hands-on component of the course uses the Python packages, NumPy, Pandas, Seaborn, Statsmodels, and PyMC3, along with selected other open-source packages.
+The focus of this course is on methods to address the exploration, inference, and modeling changes arising from the analysis of increasingly complex datasets.
+Three approaches to large scale computational statistical inference are addressed: maximum likelihood, modern resampling methods, and Bayesian models.
+The properties and behavior of the rich family of linear models and Bayesian models, foundational to many statistical, machine learning and AI algorithms are surveyed.
+Additionally, time series models are explored.

 Prerequisites: Some exposure to basic machine learning and data science methods, equivalent to CSCI E-101.
 Experience programming using the Python language, equivalent to CSCI E-7 or CSCI E-29.
 For people with limited Python programming experience, some experience programming, in any language, such as R, Matlab, or C++, is essential.
 Knowledge of linear algebra, including eigenvalue-eigenvector decomposition and a bit of differential and integral calculus is essential.